Chart Color Schemes

 Toowoomba - East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Area infrastructure significantly impacts local performance.
-AreaSearch identified 34 projects potentially affecting the area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 34 projects that may affect the region.
 Notable projects include Toowoomba Escarpment Mountain Bike Trails (Jubilee Park), Fairleigh Residences, AusRocks Brookview Quarry, and YWCA East Toowoomba Social and Affordable Housing.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.